debiancn/galternatives/README.md

 G Alternatives is a tool that provides a simple GUI interface for `update-alternatives`, allowing system administrator to select which programs provide specific services for the user by default.
 Some advanced features are also provided, including adding/removing/editing alternative groups/options or managing a custom database directory.

-The program trys to be Python 2/3 compatible, but **with no guarantee**, and support for Python 2 will be dropped in the near future.
+The program tries to be Python 2/3 compatible, but **with no guarantee**, and support for Python 2 will be dropped in the near future.
 It's intended to be installed via `apt install galternatives`, but for those who don't like to install, the tarball (`python3 -m galternatives`) should also works.

 Any question or enhancement is welcomed.
 Please send your feedback to package maintainers of `galternatives` [package in Debian](https://tracker.debian.org/pkg/galternatives)